aceisScope/FlipClock/README.md

 1. Time pattern is used to describe whether the clock displays second or minute only
 ``` objective-c
     - (void)setTimePattern:(kFlipTimePattern)pattern;
 ```

 2. Flip to a certain time, e.g. @"01-33-40" or @"20-55", note that time string here is separated by "-".
 ``` objective-c
     - (void)flipToTime:(NSString*)time;
 ```

 3. Make the clock tick.
 Say make it flip every minute or second, to display current time.

+###To do

+Support customised font colour, tile colour ,background colour, animation duration, etc.

 ###Reference